 Step 1: If Firefox becomes totally unresponsive, force quit.

-If it turns out that the Mac machine is frozen, you’ll probably have to do a hard reboot by pressing the power button – holding it for three seconds, then press it again to restart your Mac.
+If it turns out that your Mac is frozen, you’ll probably have to do a hard reboot by pressing the power button – holding it for three seconds, then press it again to restart your Mac.

 Step 2: Open Firefox browser and check the version.

-Click the Firefox icon on top left corner, you’ll see “About Firefox”.
-Click on it and a window will pop up showing you the current version you are using.
+Click on the Firefox icon on the menu bar in the top left corner, and you’ll see “About Firefox”.
+Select it and a window will pop up showing you the current version you are using.
 If it’s not up to date, update it right away.

 Step 3: Lighten your browser.

-- Clearing browsing history (Firefox Menu > History > Clean recent history)
+- Clearing cookies and browsing history (Firefox Menu > History > Clean recent history), don’t forget those unused bookmarks as well.

 - Removing useless extensions (Firefox Menu > Preferences > Extensions & Themes > Extensions)